 You may leave an electronic note to yourself or anyone else by using this feature.
-The note may be for the operator to change tools after running a number of parts or it may be a diary for machine maintenance intervals.
-Data is automatically stored and maintained even in a power-off state.
-The message display page will come up during power-up if there are no alarms present.
+The note may be for the operator to change tools after running a number of parts or it may be a diary for machine maintenance intervals that are performed.
+Data is automatically stored and maintained even in a power off state.
+The message display page will be come up during power up if there are no alarms present.